zeural1/zeural1.github.io/README.md

 ---

-## 🌟 About Alzeural
+## 🌟 About Zeural

-Alzeural is a revolutionary, community-driven educational platform.
+Zeural is a revolutionary, community-driven educational platform.
 We believe that the best teachers are often those who have recently walked the path themselves.
 Our platform is built **by learners who are now open-source contributors**, creating a living, breathing repository of knowledge that evolves with its community.

 We host a vast and diverse range of content, from the ancient tales of **mythology** to the cutting-edge frontiers of **AI/ML**, alongside insightful **blogs** and in-depth **research** summaries.
-Whether you're a beginner looking for clear explanations or an expert sharing your insights, Alzeural is your home.
+Whether you're a beginner looking for clear explanations or an expert sharing your insights, Zeural is your home.

 ## 🚀 Vision